 “I danced in the rain,” Weiner recalls.
 “And that was the moment I thought we could make money and we could be a business.”

 For the first three years, Welcome Campers was a free event–one only had to enter their email address to sign up.
 Although The Wild Honey Pie lost money in those initial years, it was building a solid mailing list used to push what Weiner refers to as the the company’s three core pillars: video content, events, and editorial.
 In 2015, The Wild Honey Pie started selling tickets to their live events, putting together marketing campaigns, and even started getting into the creative agency space by creating music-related events for brands.

 Weiner’s dream of making The Wild Honey Pie a viable business was coming true–and then, in that same year, he hit a major personal snag.

-“I had a paranoid schizophrenic episode where I landed in the psych ward,” Weiner says.
+“I had a psychotic break where I landed in the psych ward,” Weiner says.
 “It took me away from The Wild Honey Pie for eight months.”

 Before he left, Weiner secured a deal with SpinMedia to produce some of their content, so he felt his company would be in a stable position while he was away–he was wrong.
 “I came back and we had been losing money,” he says.
 “So I laid off employees and refocused who we are, what we do, and what we’re building.”

 Aside from business deals going by the wayside during his absence, Weiner says he also had to navigate restoring faith within his employees that he was mentally sound enough to lead the company.

 “I had some struggles throughout 2016 where the staff didn’t know what I could handle.
 Most people don’t know how to treat someone that has dealt with mental health issues,” Weiner says.
 “And so I struggled for eight months being an employee at my own company, feeling like I was on the outside looking in.”